maelvls/maelvls.github.io/content/2020/docker-proxy-registry-kind-macos/index.md

-- If you play with [ClusterAPI](https://cluster-api.sigs.k8s.io/) with its [Docker provider][docker-provider], you might not be able to use a local registry due to the clusters being created on the default network, which means the "registry" hostname won't be resolved (but we could work around that).
+- If you play with [ClusterAPI](https://cluster-api.sigs.k8s.io/) with its [Docker provider][docker-provider], you might not be able to use a local registry due to the clusters being created on the default network, which means the "proxy" hostname won't be resolved (but we could work around that).

 [docker-provider]: https://github.com/kubernetes-sigs/cluster-api/tree/master/test/infrastructure/docker